Integrating Fairness and Model Pruning Through Bi-level Optimization

-There has been increasing attention given to the possible emergence and exacerbation of biases in compressed sparse models, particularly as a result of model pruning processes. \citet{paganini2020prune} investigates the undesirable performance imbalances for a pruning process and provides a Pareto-based framework to insert fairness consideration into pruning processes.
-In the context of text datasets, \citet{DBLP:conf/acl/HansenS21} provide an empirical analysis, scrutinizing the fairness of the lottery ticket extraction process. \citet{DBLP:conf/nips/0007FKN22} expands upon these insights by demonstrating how pruning might not only introduce biases but also amplify existing disparities in models.
-Exploring the domain of vision models, \citet{DBLP:journals/corr/abs-2304-12622} delved into the biases that might emerge in pruned models and proposed specific criteria to ascertain whether bias intensification is a probable outcome post-pruning. \citet{DBLP:conf/eccv/LinKJ22} introduced a simple yet effective pruning methodology, termed Fairness-aware GRAdient Pruning mEthod (FairGRAPE), that minimizes the disproportionate impacts of pruning on different sub-groups, by selecting a subset of weights that maintain the fairness among multiple groups. \citet{Tang_2023_CVPR} offer a unique perspective to discern fair and accurate tickets right from randomly initialized weights.
+\textbf{Fairness in Pruned Neural Network.} There has been increasing attention given to the possible emergence and exacerbation of biases in compressed sparse models, particularly as a result of model pruning processes.
+Paganini et al. investigate the undesirable performance imbalances for a pruning process and provide a Pareto-based framework to insert fairness consideration into pruning processes \cite{paganini2020prune}.
+In the context of text datasets, Hansen et al. provide an empirical analysis, scrutinizing the fairness of the lottery ticket extraction process \cite{DBLP:conf/acl/HansenS21}.
+Tran et al. expands upon these insights by demonstrating how pruning might not only introduce biases but also amplify existing disparities in models \cite{DBLP:conf/nips/0007FKN22}.
+Exploring the domain of vision models, Iofinova et al. delved into the biases that might emerge in pruned models and proposed specific criteria to ascertain whether bias intensification is a probable outcome post-pruning \cite{DBLP:journals/corr/abs-2304-12622}.
+Lin et al. introduced a simple yet effective pruning methodology, termed Fairness-aware GRAdient Pruning mEthod (FairGRAPE), that minimizes the disproportionate impacts of pruning on different sub-groups, by selecting a subset of weights that maintain the fairness among multiple groups \cite{DBLP:conf/eccv/LinKJ22}.
+Tang et al. offer a unique perspective to discern fair and accurate tickets right from randomly initialized weights \cite{tang_2023_cvpr}.
 Despite the notable progress made in the realm of fair model compression, there is a lack of research that couples fair mask and fair weight learning processes in an efficient and simultaneous way.